Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * Latency
     * Saturation
     * Utilization
+- [Enable your Devs to do Ops - Runbooks in the DevOps era] aka "Collaborative Ops FAQ":
+    * IHMO: sometimes better than automation: faster + foster knowledge sharing
+    * "Actually, you should be able to do it yourself.
+Here’s a link to the documentation."
+    * define a template
+    * "scripts longer than two lines are better treated as code; thus they should be versioned"
+    * "If you find something that is outdated, but don’t have time to fix it immediately, leave a quick note or add a task for someone to update it"
+    * "make sure every runbook has a clear owner and write it at the top of the document."

 ### Post-mortems
 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds